 Font Selection for Global Markets

-Choosing the right fonts is crucial for multilingual success:
+Choosing the right fonts for multilingual projects requires careful consideration:

 - Unicode Support: Ensure fonts support all required character sets